 - Add the ground turkey and onion to the slow cooker, and season with chilli powder, cumin, paprika, salt, and pepper.

-- Add diced tomatoes, chicken broth/stock, black beans, kidney beans, and corn.
+- Add tomato sauce, diced tomatoes, chicken broth/stock, black beans, kidney beans, and corn.
 Give everything a good stir, cover with the lid and cook on high for 4 hours or on low for 8 hours.

 - Serve with toppings: green onions, avocado, shredded cheese, and sour cream or Greek yogurt.